openattic/openattic/backend/taskqueue/README.rst

         else:
             print 'finished'

-This tasks schedules itself similar to a recursive function.
-As we're using a `trampoline <https://en.wikipedia.org/wiki/Trampoline_(computing)>`_, we will grow the stack.
+This tasks schedules itself, similar to a recursive function.
+As we're using a `trampoline <https://en.wikipedia.org/wiki/Trampoline_(computing)>`_, this will not grow the stack.
 This also means that you cannot synchronously wait for a task to finish, thus if you want to run multiple iterations, you can only use end-recursion.
 This is similar to `continuation passing style <https://de.wikipedia.org/wiki/Continuation-passing_style>`_, where